DanChristy/practical-astronomy/README.md

-Calculate | Precession (corrected coordinates between two epochs) Calculate | Nutation (in ecliptic longitude and obliquity) for a Greenwich date Calculate | Effects of aberration for ecliptic coordinates
+Calculate | Precession (corrected coordinates between two epochs) Calculate | Nutation (in ecliptic longitude and obliquity) for a Greenwich date Calculate | Effects of aberration for ecliptic coordinates Calculate | RA and Declination values, corrected for atmospheric refraction